daos-stack/daos/docs/debugging.md

 ## Common Use Cases

-Please note: where in these examples the export command is shown setting an environment variable, this is intended to convey either that the variable is actualy set (for the client environment), or configured for the engines in the `daos_server.yml` file (`log_mask` per engine, and env_vars values per engine for the `DD_SUBSYS` and `DD_MASK` variable assignments).
+Please note: where in these examples the export command is shown setting an environment variable, this is intended to convey either that the variable is actually set (for the client environment), or configured for the engines in the `daos_server.yml` file (`log_mask` per engine, and env_vars values per engine for the `DD_SUBSYS` and `DD_MASK` variable assignments).